nuuuwan/news_lk3_data/README.md

 *2024-04-25 18:24:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Do-not-be-afraid-to-use-weapons-Minister-Alles-tells-police/108-281368) · `en`

-Colombo, April 25 (Daily Mirror) - Public Security Minister Tiran Alles told the police yesterday that eliminating criminals from the country is not a sin and not to be afraid to use weapons.
+Colombo, April 25 (Daily Mirror) - Public Security Minister Tiran Alles told the police today that eliminating criminals from the country is not a sin and not to be afraid to use weapons.

 He made these remarks while participating in the passing out parade at Katukurunda STF Training camp.